secretstartups/handbook/incentives/index.html.md

 *  Going above and beyond what is expected in regard to the team member's role description.
 *  Truly exceptional work.
 Good and great is already expected in a team member's work and performance.
 *  Providing additional coverage or project load for other team members.
 *  Team member's work results in higher productivity or improved processes that create efficiences and results.
-This may also result in identifying cost saving initatives.
+This may also result in identifying cost saving initiatives.

 *Invalid bonus criteria*